Welcome to today's edition of the Rush 24-7 podcast.

 Last night on CNN's Anderson Cooper 14, he spoke with Republican strategist Alex Castellanos, Republican strategist, inside the Beltway, Republican strategist.

-More downside than upside politically for the president, you've got to admire him for that.
+More downside than upside politically for the president.

-Do we have to admire him?
+Why do we have to admire him?

-What let me translate what Alex said here.
+Let me translate what Alex said here.

-When he says there's some Reagan Democrats, guys with names on their work shirts, these are union guys, blue collar people with the name Bud and over the left pocket.
+When he says there's some Reagan Democrats, guys with names on their work shirts, these are union guys, blue-collar people with the name Bud and over the left pocket.

-And they're not gonna dig this.
+And they're not going to dig this.

-He put something out there he really believes in.
+But Obama, he put something out there he really believes in.

 He's come to believe it.